peterwmwong/ArgumentBufferXCodeCrashRepro/README.md

 ## Getting Started

 The Xcode project contains schemes for running the sample on macOS, iOS, or tvOS.
-Metal is not supported in the iOS or tvOS Simulator, so the iOS and tvOS schemes require a physical device to run the sample.
 The default scheme is macOS, which runs the sample as is on your Mac.

 ## CPU Overhead and Argument Buffers